JoannaPicetti/Global-Government-Digital-Economy-New-Social-Contract-/README.md

 New E-Global Government on the entire Planet Earth.

-Digital Economy - New social Contract
+BITCOIN ECONOMY - New Social Contract

 # The world is changing in every sense: